Combined driving: The levels and divisions of combined driving

 The driver qualifies for the class usually by successfully competing in a lower class for a set period of time or a number of wins.
 Most people start driving with a single pony or horse.
 Many clubs run special classes for the smallest ponies.

-A 'training division' is for a seasoned driver with a novice horse.
+A 'training division' is for a novice horse; the driver may be of any level, including a seasoned driver.

 Classes are frequently split by height divisions, such as tiny pony, small pony, large pony and horse.
 Multiples (pairs, tandems, teams, etc.) are driven in their height class.

 Indoor driving

 In 1998 a group of enthusiasts in Sussex, England, started a series of winter one-day competitions, based on the three phases of driving trials, but modified to take place in an indoor arena.
 They called it Indoor Driving Trials.

-Starting with the dressage in a marked dressage arena of only 20 by 50 metres, the drivers perform the a dressage test called Precision and Paces (P&P).
+Starting with the dressage in a marked dressage arena of only 20 by 50 metres, the drivers perform a dressage test called Precision and Paces (P&P).
 This takes five minutes to drive and is marked by two judges, one judging only the paces and one judging the precision and accuracy of the figures.
 Each judge has a scorer close by who holds up the judge's mark for each of the ten movements in the test so the event scorer (and audience) can see it.

 After P&P, the arena is cleared and a cones course of ten pairs of cones is set out.
 Everyone walks the course and an optimum time is set, based on the length of the course and a speed of 220m/minute.
-Going faster or slower than this means the driver is awarded penalties for each second: knocking a ball down adds a further five penalties.
+Completing the course too fast or too slow means the competitor is assessed penalty points for each second over or under the optimum time.
+Knocking a ball down off a cone adds a further five penalties.

 After the cones phase, two obstacles are built in the arena and the drivers and grooms walk them, choosing the best route for their turnout.
 The drivers come back into the arena one-at-a-time in their class, in reverse order of their score placing – best goes last – and drive the two obstacles as fast as possible.
 Then they drive them a second time.
 The drivers with the lowest score in their class are the winners.

 Although they were originally thought to be the poor relation of driving trials, indoor events are bringing more people into the sport – over 2,500 entries in 2012-13 – and provide a training ground for more serious competitors and their inexperienced horses and ponies.
 Audiences love the variety of the horses and ponies – from small Shetland ponies to large horses, they all drive the same courses and are only feet away from the spectators.

 In early 2013 Indoor Horse Driving Trials UK renamed itself Indoor Carriage Driving UK in line with the re-branding of the British Horse Driving Trials to British Carriagedriving.